leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What happens when I cannot make it for my retina appointment?

 ## intent: retinaldetachment-pathophysiology_causes_riskfactors-retina
-- What are the risk factors for developing retinal detachment?
+- What is retinal detachment?
-- If my mother/father/sister/brother has retinal detachment, do I have it too?
+- How does retinal detachment happen?
-- Who is at risk of developing retinal detachment?
+- What causes retinal detachment?
-- How did I develop retinal detachment?
+- Why do I have retinal detachment?
-- Who gets retinal detachment?
+- What is retinal detachment?
-- I have a family member with retinal detachment, will I get retinal detachment too?
+- Why did I develop retinal detachment?
-- What puts me at risk of retinal detachment?
+- What happens in retinal detachment?
-- Will I develop retinal detachment?
+- How did I get retinal detachment?
-- What makes me predisposed to retinal detachment?
+- How do my eyes develop retinal detachment?
-- Will I develop retinal detachment if I am old?
+- Why do I lose my sight when I have retinal detachment?
-- What increases my risk of retinal detachment?
+- How does retinal detachment cause vision loss?

 ## intent: retinaldetachment-symptoms_signs-retina
 - What are the symptoms of retinal detachment?